prplfoundation/data-elements/doc/HOWTO_build_wccf.md

 		$ ./configure
 		$ make dist

-The resulting build product is file `wccf-1.3.0.tar.gz`.
+The resulting build product is file `wccf-1.4.0.tar.gz`.
 This file along with others are introduced to the OpenWrt build environment to create a flashable image for the Wireless Access Point.

-##Next Steps##
+## Next Steps
 This completes the process of building the WCCF components.
 For additional steps required to build and deploy an OpenWrt image with WCCF, see file:

 [wccf/doc/HOWTO_start_here.md](./HOWTO_start_here.md)